BlackCapCoder/ipscan-norway/README.md

 * I was able to connect to over ssh within 15 seconds

 Each entry also has a status, OK being things you can connect to

+## ftp-connect
+List of ip addresses that:
+* Replied to my initial ping
+* Had port 21 open
+* I was able to connect to over ftp within 1 second

+Each entry also has a status, OK being things you can log in to as anonymous

+## ftp-connect-ok
+Only the OK's from ftp-connect

+## ftp-struct
+List of all files and directories in the root folder of all open ftp servers on the list

+## smb-open
+List of open smb servers